What Is Cyberstalking and How Can You Protect Yourself From It?

 - Change your passwords.
 Immediately change passwords on your accounts and enable two-step authentication for extra protection

 - Check your state’s particular laws regarding cyberstalking.
-Some victims of online harassment can get protection through a restraining order

 Types of Cyber Stalkers